Contact processes on the integers

 \chapter{Abstract}

 The three state contact process is the modification of the contact process at rate $\mu$ in which first infections occur at rate $\lambda$ instead.
-Chapter 1 is concerned with the growth of the one-dimensional nearest neighbours three state contact process under the assumption that $\mu \geq \lambda$ (i.e.\ reverse immunization).
-Chapter 2 is concerned with convergence rates of the one-dimensional nearest neighbours three state contact process.
-Chapter 3 is concerned with the regularity of the growth of the rightmost infective of one-dimensional symmetric non-nearest neighbours contact processes.
-Chapter 4 is concerned with basic monotonicity properties of the three state contact process.
+Chapters 2 and 3 consider the three state contact process on (graphs that have as set of sites) the integers with nearest neighbours interaction (that is, edges are placed among sites at Euclidean distance one apart).
+Results in Chapter 2 are meant to illustrate regularity of the growth of the process under the assumption that $\mu \geq \lambda$, that is, reverse immunization.
+While in Chapter 3 two results regarding the convergence rates of the process are given.
+Chapter 4 is concerned with the i.i.d.\ behaviour of the right endpoint of contact processes on the integers with symmetric, translation invariant interaction.
+Finally, Chapter 5 is concerned with two monotonicity properties of the three state contact process.